sschwindt/media/README.md

-# media
-Media support files
+This repository is not intended for direct use.
+Files and media provided support external representation purposes.